Malik0411/VR-Exergames/README.md

 # Virtual Reality Exergames
 A collection of the code used to analyze data collected from an OculusQuest VR headset.
-The purpose of the research is to aid elderly individuals with dementia, promoting the use of exercise games to support their health journey.
+The purpose of the research is to promote the use of exercise games.

 # Dependencies
 ## Mayavi Installation